tteschon/ML-Prompt-Engineering/readme.md

 # Prompt engineering

-This repository is used to store Jupyter notebooks related to prompt engineering.
+This repository is used to store Jupyter notebooks related to the [Deeplearning.AI prompt engineering course](https://learn.deeplearning.ai/chatgpt-prompt-eng).

 ## Getting Started